Scifiler-sys/Training_Code_.NET_Ext_AWS/3-OOP/Day-1/Activities/Readme.md

 ## Implement a basic UI menus
 * Like our previous group activity, start creating a menu interface that will navigate through your store app.
+* One big difference from our last group activity is that we are making multiple C# files that will correspond to a single menu page.
+    * Just follow the general rule that every C# file should have only one responsibilty and should only be change for that one responsibility only
+    * Ex: Adding a customer will need a menu to display to the user what
 * Look at the functionalities required for this project and start thinking of a menu that can accomplish those tasks
 * Ex:
     Adding a customer